Get

 You may see anesthesia-free teeth cleaning offered by certain veterinary clinics, but you should know that this isn’t the preferred way to do it.
 It can be unsafe for your dog and the veterinary staff involved, and it doesn’t allow for the deep cleaning and assessment that is necessary to truly treat and prevent dental disease.
 Also, you wouldn’t want your dog to have a tooth pulled without proper pain control.

 Fortunately, anesthesia is typically safe, with a very low risk of serious side effects.
-Your vet will do everything that they can to ensure that your pup is safe, including pre-anesthetic tests and exams and constant monitoring while your dog is under anesthesia and afterward.
-You can do your part by keeping your pet as healthy as possible and informing your vet of anything suspicious that could indicate that your dog may have an underlying health condition.
+The vet will do everything that they can to ensure that your pup is safe, including pre-anesthetic tests and exams and constant monitoring while your dog is under anesthesia and afterward.
+You can do your part by keeping your pet as healthy as possible and informing a vet of anything suspicious that could indicate that your dog may have an underlying health condition.

 Featured Image Credit: Masarik, Shutterstock